 What Is OCD?

-People with obsessive-compulsive disorder are overwhelmed by unwanted and disturbing thoughts, images, or urges—known as obsessions.
+People with obsessive-compulsive disorder typically experience unwanted and disturbing thoughts, images, or urges—known as obsessions.
 These obsessions create extreme anxiety.

-In order to relieve the anxiety, a person with OCD engages in repetitive actions or thoughts, known as compulsions.
+In order to relieve the anxiety, a person with OCD engages in repetitive behaviors or thoughts, known as compulsions or OCD rituals.
 They usually feel the need to engage in these behaviors throughout each day.

 Therefore, obsessive-compulsive disorder symptoms become time consuming and lead to psychological distress.
 Even if the person knows that their fears and behaviors are irrational, they are unable to stop themselves.

-Moreover, without proper treatment, OCD tends to be a progressive disorder.
-Thus, OCD tendencies should immediately be assessed by an expert mental health professional.
+Without proper treatment, OCD tends to be a progressive disorder.
+Thus, OCD tendencies should immediately be assessed by an trained mental health professional.

 - Contamination/mental contamination

-Below are specific examples of OCD obsessions and compulsions.
+Below are specific examples of OCD rituals and obsessions.

 - Being afraid about safety or getting sick